ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

     }

     /**
-     * Attempts to set the state to reflect a release in exclusive
+     * Attempts to set the state to reflect a release in exclusive mode.
-     * mode.
-     *
-     * <p>This method is always invoked by the thread performing release.
-     *
-     * <p>The default implementation throws
-     * {@link UnsupportedOperationException}.
-     *
-     * @param arg the release argument.
-This value is always the one
-     *        passed to a release method, or the current state value upon
-     *        entry to a condition wait.
-The value is otherwise
-     *        uninterpreted and can represent anything you like.
-     * @return {@code true} if this object is now in a fully released
-     *         state, so that any waiting threads may attempt to acquire;
-     *         and {@code false} otherwise.
-     * @throws IllegalMonitorStateException if releasing would place this
-     *         synchronizer in an illegal state.
-This exception must be
-     *         thrown in a consistent fashion for synchronization to work
-     *         correctly.
+     */
-     * @throws UnsupportedOperationException if exclusive mode is not supported */ protected boolean tryRelease(int arg) {
+    protected boolean tryRelease(int arg) {
         throw new UnsupportedOperationException();
     }

     /**
      * Attempts to acquire in shared mode.
-This method should query if
-     * the state of the object permits it to be acquired in the shared
+This method should query if the state of the object permits it
-     * mode, and if so to acquire it.
+     * to be acquired in the shared mode, and if so to acquire it.
+This method is always invoked by
-     *
-     * <p>This method is always invoked by the thread performing
-     * acquire.
-If this method reports failure, the acquire method
+     * the thread performing acquire.
+If this method reports failure, the acquire method may queue the thread,
-     * may queue the thread, if it is not already queued, until it is
-     * signalled by a release from some other thread.
+     * if it is not already queued, until it is signalled by a release from some other thread.
-     *
-     * <p>The default implementation throws {@link
-     * UnsupportedOperationException}.
-     *
-     * @param arg the acquire argument.
-This value is always the one
-     *        passed to an acquire method, or is the value saved on entry
-     *        to a condition wait.
-The value is otherwise uninterpreted
-     *        and can represent anything you like.
-     * @return a negative value on failure; zero if acquisition in shared
-     *         mode succeeded but no subsequent shared-mode acquire can
+     * return a negative value on failure; zero if acquisition in shared mode succeeded but no subsequent
-     *         succeed; and a positive value if acquisition in shared
-     *         mode succeeded and subsequent shared-mode acquires might
+     * shared-mode acquire can succeed; and a positive value if acquisition in shared mode succeeded and subsequent
-     *         also succeed, in which case a subsequent waiting thread
-     *         must check availability.
-(Support for three different
+     * shared-mode acquires might also succeed, in which case a subsequent waiting thread must check availability.
-     *         return values enables this method to be used in contexts
-     *         where acquires only sometimes act exclusively.)
-Upon
+     * (Support for three different return values enables this method to be used in contexts where acquires only
-     *         success, this object has been acquired.
+     * sometimes act exclusively.)
+Upon success, this object has been acquired.
-     * @throws IllegalMonitorStateException if acquiring would place this
-     *         synchronizer in an illegal state.
-This exception must be
-     *         thrown in a consistent fashion for synchronization to work
-     *         correctly.
+     */
-     * @throws UnsupportedOperationException if shared mode is not supported */ protected int tryAcquireShared(int arg) {
+    protected int tryAcquireShared(int arg) {
         throw new UnsupportedOperationException();